 As the book deadline looms closer, the stakes ever higher, a startling family truth comes to light, and it’s only a matter of time before something gives–and Thistle’s world becomes undone.

 I read this one a few weeks ago.
-Review to come!
+Read my review here.

 Out July 23